SNAP Eligibility Calculator – North Dakota

 Do rent and utilities affect SNAP benefits in North Dakota?

-Do Social Security, SSDI or SSI count as income for SNAP in North Dakota?
+Do Social Security, SSDI, or SSI count as income for SNAP in North Dakota?

 Do college students qualify for SNAP in North Dakota?